 Some credit card benefits include a Priority Pass membership, and among these the best known is The Platinum Card from American Express.
 (This benefit applies to many varieties, including business cards and those co-branded with other companies like Mercedes-Benz).

 Priority Pass Select membership is similar to Priority Pass Prestige.
 The great value of Priority Pass Select membership is that it is included, complimentary, with The Platinum Card's annual fee.
 There is no additional cost per entry unless you bring a guest, which are charged the standard $27 fee for all Priority Pass membership levels.

-Here's one final benefit of Priority Pass Select: individuals with The Platinum Card can add additional cardholders, and those cardholders are entitled to most of the same benefits, including their own Priority Pass Select memberships.
+Individuals with The Platinum Card can add additional cardholders, and those cardholders are entitled to most of the same benefits, including their own Priority Pass Select memberships.
 The cost is as low as $175 (total) for three additional cardholders.
 Rather than pay a $27 fee for each guest, add your family or friends as authorized cardholders so they can enter at no cost with their own Priority Pass Select Membership.
 It's important to note that your Platinum Card isn't what gets you in to these lounges, but rather the Priority Pass Select card that you request from AMEX.
 Be sure to always keep your Priority Pass card with you!

 Other Ways to Obtain Priority Pass Membership